What are the requirements to teach English online? Do I need a degree?

 The salary range for online teachers at a company is from about $14-22 USD/hour.
 Of course, your particular salary will depend on the company you work for and your level of certification and experience.
 If you have a bachelor’s degree, TEFL certification (ideally specialized) and experience working with children, expect to fall on the higher end of the spectrum.

-If you freelance or go independent, you can set your own hourly rate according to your qualifications.
+If you teach English online as a freelancer or go independent, you can set your own hourly rate according to your qualifications.

 What’s it like to teach English online?